best walks perth - rocky pool walk kalamunda

 It’s no secret that John Forrest National Park is a Perth favourite when it comes to a nature-filled day trip, and the Eagle View Walk Trail is the absolute cream of the crop when you’re looking for a nice autumn walk here.

 The challenging 15-kilometre walk takes about four hours to complete and offers great views across the Swan Coastal Plain to Perth City and the ocean in the distance.
-Along the way, make your way through waterfalls and the Jarrah and Wandoo forests.
+Along the way, you’ll pass waterfalls and jarrah and wandoo forests.

 • Length: 15-kilometre loop